5z2j0y/Trash-can-Can/README.md

 ### Prerequisites

-- Python 3.7 or higher
-- CUDA-capable GPU (for PC version)
+- Eazy to run on CPU (for PC version)
 - Raspberry Pi 4 (for Pi version)
 - Arduino board (optional)